babbleberry/rpi4-osdev/RPI-BUILD.md

 Then unpack the archive using `tar -xf <filename>`.
 You'll end up with a _gcc_ directory (albeit with a slightly longer name), which itself contains a _bin_ subdirectory, wherein you'll find the _gcc_ executable (again - with a longer name!).
 Remember this path.

-Note: if you don't want to re-image, you can [build a cross-compiler yourself](https://wiki.osdev.org/GCC_Cross-Compiler).
+Note: you can avoid re-imaging the Pi, by instead [building a cross-compiler yourself](https://wiki.osdev.org/GCC_Cross-Compiler).

 Now let's build something: